-- 2. May the exhilarating drops (of the libation) exhilarate thee, VAYU, being fitly prepared, doing their office, administered opportunely, rendered efficacious by (our) praises, and flowing (in due season): for which purpose, thy docide and active steeds, the Niyuts, attending (thy presence, bring thee) to the sacrificial hall to accept the offering; to the sacrifice in which the pious (priests) represent their desires. - 3.
-VÁYU yokes to his car his two red horses; VÁYU (yokes) his purple steeds: VÁYU (yokes) his two unwearied (coursers) to his car to bear their burthen; for most able are they to bear the burthen.
-Arouse, VÁYU, the intelligent (sacrificer), as a gallant (awakens) his sleeping mistress: summon heaven and earth; light up the dawn; light up the dawn, (to receive) thy sacrificial food. - 4.
-For thee, the brilliant dawns, (rising) from afar, spread abroad their auspicious raiment in inviting rays; in variegated and glorious rays: for given by us,' dátavyáya; in the second, in an active sense, or 'for giving to us that which we solicit.'
+2. May the exhibitrating drops (of the libation) exhibitrate thee, VAYU, being fitly prepared, doing their office, administered opportunely, rendered efficacious by (our) praises, and flowing (in due season): for which purpose, thy docile and active steeds, the Niguts, attending (thy presence, bring thee) to the sacrificial hall to accept the offering; to the sacrifice in which the pious (prjests) represent their desires.

+3. VAYU yokes to his car his two red horses; VAYU (yokes) his purple steeds : VAYU (yokes) his two unwearied (coursers) to his car to bear their burthen; for most able are they to bear the burthen.
+Arouse, VAYU, the intelligent (sacrificer), as a gallant (awakens) his sleeping mistress : summon heaven and earth; light up the dawn; light up the dawn, (to receive) thy sacrificial food.